-You can see for yourself.
-With planted feet, a supported lumbar spine, supported arms, and a customizable recline (100° is ideal), the type of chair being used doesn’t matter.
+With planted feet, a supported lumbar spine, supported arms, and a customizable recline (100° is ideal), the type of ergonomic chair being used doesn’t matter.

 Tuck your hips, plant your feet, and support your lower back with a backrest set to 100°.
-Beyond a good ergo chair, that’s all you need to lock down healthy long-term sitting habits.
-Learn more:
+That’s the applicable gist of healthy sitting science boiled down.

 The healthiest way to sit for long periods is using neutral sitting postures.
 These align the spine into a healthy standing position.
 That includes a 0° neck tilt and 25-45° lower back curve.